Magnetization induced skyrmion dynamics of a spin-orbit-coupled spinor condensate under sinusoidally varying magnetic field: Results

-dependent angular momenta interact, driving the angular oscillation of the skyrmion chain.
-Although the magnetization is fixed [see inset Fig. 3(d1)], spin-exchange collisions enable particle redistribution within the order parameter, as seen in the component-wise population dynamics in Fig. 3(b).
-The variations in the canonical contribution $L_z^c$ and the spin-dependent angular momenta $L_z^s$ complement each other, suggesting that the total orbital angular momentum $L_z^{tot}$ still remains nearly constant despite the exchange interactions [Fig. 3(d)].
+Here, we keep $m_z$ fixed even during the dynamics.
+With $m_z = 0$, the canonical and spin-dependent angular momenta interact, driving the angular oscillation of the skyrmion chain.
+Although the magnetization is fixed [see inset Fig. \ref{fig:5}(b1)], spin-exchange collisions enable particle redistribution within the order parameter, as seen in the component-wise population dynamics in Fig. \ref{fig:5}(a).
+The variations in the canonical contribution $L_z^c$ and the spin-dependent angular momenta $L_z^s$ complement each other, suggesting that the total orbital angular momentum $L_z^{tot}$ still remains nearly constant despite the exchange interactions [Fig. \ref{fig:5}(b)].

-The constrained evolution of the spin texture and the associated topological charge density (Fig. \ref{fig:4}) drives the oscillatory motion of the skyrmion chain around its initial equilibrium position [similar to Fig. \ref{fig:2}(a)], mimicking the behavior of a simple harmonic oscillator.
+The constrained evolution of the spin texture and the associated topological charge density (Fig. \ref{fig:6}) drives the oscillatory motion of the skyrmion chain around its initial equilibrium position [similar to Fig. \ref{fig:6}(a)], mimicking the behavior of a simple harmonic oscillator.
 The anti-skyrmions in the chain move to their extreme positions along the diagonal, return to equilibrium, and then shift to the opposite extreme.
-Over time, both the spin texture and topological charge shift diagonally from the initial position at the $y=0$ line, reaching an extreme at $t = 115.39\ \mathrm{ms} $ [Fig. \ref{fig:4}(a1, b1)].
-From this position, restoring forces from newly formed skyrmions and anti-skyrmions push the chain back to equilibrium at $t = 210.88\ \mathrm{ms} $ [Fig. \ref{fig:4}(a2, b2)], reaching it again at $t = 379.98\ \mathrm{ms} $ [Fig. \ref{fig:4}(a3, b3)].
+Over time, both the spin texture and topological charge shift diagonally from the initial position at the $y=0$ line, reaching an extreme at $t = 115.39\ \mathrm{ms} $ [Fig. \ref{fig:6}(a1, b1)].
+From this position, restoring forces from newly formed skyrmions and anti-skyrmions push the chain back to equilibrium at $t = 210.88\ \mathrm{ms} $ [Fig. \ref{fig:6}(a2, b2)], reaching it again at $t = 379.98\ \mathrm{ms} $ [Fig. \ref{fig:6}(a3, b3)].

 As the chain moves toward the opposite diagonal, temporary skyrmions and anti-skyrmions form and disappear, modifying the spin texture.
-By $t = 399.88\ \mathrm{ms} $, new skyrmions attract the anti-skyrmions to the other side [Fig. \ref{fig:4}(a4, b4)], helping them reach the extreme position at $t = 445.63\ \mathrm{ms} $ [Fig. \ref{fig:4}(a5, b5)].
+By $t = 399.88\ \mathrm{ms} $, new skyrmions attract the anti-skyrmions to the other side [Fig. \ref{fig:6}(a4, b4)], helping them reach the extreme position at $t = 445.63\ \mathrm{ms} $ [Fig. \ref{fig:6}(a5, b5)].
 The system continues to oscillate as it attempts to restore equilibrium, but chaotic dynamics eventually disrupt the spin texture evolution.
 Throughout, vortices and antivortices appear temporarily, and the oscillatory behavior of the skyrmion chain is analogous to the dynamics of the linear vortex chain in the spin-1 BEC.
-A full movie of the skyrmion dynamics and snapshots of the component-wise density profiles are available in the supplementary materials.
+A full movie of dynamic evolution is presented in the supplementary material.